pikvm/pikvm/docs/msd.md

 -----
 ## Image uploading without Web UI

+PiKVM stores the images on a special memory card partition mounted in `/var/lib/kvmd/msd`.

+Most of the time, the partition is read-only, and is remounted for writing automatically if the appropriate drive emulation mode is enabled, or to upload a new image.
+This protects the data from damage in the event of a sudden loss of power.

 ??? example "Step by step: Manual image uploading using SCP or rsync"

-    1. Remount internal storage to read-write mode:
+    1. Remount internal storage to read-write mode manually:

         ```
         [root@pikvm ~]# kvmd-helper-otgmsd-remount rw